Monday, 10 August 2020

 How did all this come about?
 H. G. Wells might have been a socialist, but he was right about one thing: for science and the arts to flourish, it is necessary to have a class of people who do not have to work for their bread and butter.
 This aptly describes Great Britain at the time Adam Smith's Wealth of Nations came out in 1776.
 Britain could hardly have been called a democracy at that period; only a small percentage of the population had the vote.
 But freedom does not mean just the freedom to choose the government, but also freedom from government - something our over-regulated state has forgotten.
 So, living under a free constitution, the upper crust, following their own stars, and seeking to improve the productivity of their own land, commenced the agricultural revolution: making three grains of wheat grow where once only two grew.
 With a greater surplus in food, this led to the second wave: the industrial revolution - again, commenced by people following their own interests.
 The rest is history.

 There are still people who will try to tell you that the West rose to prominence by exploiting other nations - conveniently never asking how they managed to get into that position in the first place.
 Come off it!
 Australia has been the recipient of massive amounts of foreign investment, first from Britain, and then from the US.
 How come we haven't got poorer, rather than richer?
 Since independence, Singapore has risen from a third world nation to a flourishing member of the first world.
 How did they do it?
 If you examine the third world, you will see that the most prosperous nations are those which cultivated the strongest ties with the advanced capitalist countries.
 The green revolution of the 1970s has raised the living standards of billions while still permitting a huge population increase.
-Even the vast hordes of would be illegal immigrants battening on the borders of the West are the result of increasing prosperity.
+Even the vast hordes of illegal immigrants battening on the borders of the West are the result of increasing prosperity.
 Previously, they would not have had the money to pay the people smugglers.

 We live in the most comfortable society in history.
 In the third world, capitalism has raised hundreds of millions out of abject poverty.
 So why do so many people claim that it is "broken", and seek to overthrow and change a winning system?